-The Minor in Civic Engagement and Leadership is administered by New College and Department of Philosophy with the Department of Military Science.
+The Minor in Civic Engagement and Leadership is administered by New College and the Department of Philosophy with the Army and Air Force ROTC Programs.

 Admission into the Minor